calculuswhiz/thyDungeonMan/README.md

 Thy Dungeonman implemented with ncurses.
 (Therefore, Linux only.)
 Play the original at http://www.homestarrunner.com/dungeonman.html.

 This is a command-line game.
-To "install," simply type make in the code directory, which will put an executable in the parent directory.

-And, no, I'm not going to install ncurses for you.
-You probably already have it anyway.
+  make for regular version.
+  make nosound if you just have ncurses.

-You probably need to install sfml though.
+You probably already have ncurses, but you need to install sfml though.